WenqingXie20581/Desk13/Portfolio/System_Implementation.md

 Our project uses 2 Docker Containers, a container for server.js and another container for MongoDB database.
+They are built with [Dockerfile](..\DishMap\Dockerfile) and [docker-compose.yml](..\DishMap\docker-compose.yml).

 <img src="images/System_Implementation/DockerContainer.png" alt="Docker Container" style="zoom:150%;" />